“History will be kind to me for I intend to write it.”

 Churchill personally blocked a knighthood for Noël Coward even though the popular playwright / actor / composer had spied for Britain during the WW II.
 In 1942, Churchill urged King George VI to abandon his plans to bestow the honor on Coward, who was a personal friend of the Monarch.

-Gary Oldman plays Churchill in a new biopic, Darkest Hour, directed by Joe Wright (Pride & Prejudice, Atonement).
-In September, John Lithgow won an Emmy Award for playing Churchill in the fabulous Netflix series The Crown.
+Gary Oldman played Churchill in the biopic, Darkest Hour (2017) directed by Joe Wright (Pride & Prejudice, Atonement), with Oldman winning an Academy Award and BAFTA .
+Last year, John Lithgow won an Emmy Award for playing Churchill in the first season of the Netflix series The Crown.
 If you can’t get enough Churchill, there is also Churchill (2017) with Brian Cox as the man.
+There is also hot Simon Ward as Young Churchill (1972); Inglourious Basterds (2009) with Rod Taylor as Churchill; and Timothy Spall in The King’s Speech (2010).